UK territories ordered to open up about secretive companies

-LONDON (Reuters) - Britain’s government agreed on Tuesday to order its overseas territories to make secretive company ownership information public to try to tackle corruption and tax avoidance.
+LONDON (Reuters) - Britain agreed on Tuesday to order its overseas territories such as the Cayman Islands and the British Virgin Islands to make secretive company ownership information public by the end of 2020 to try to tackle corruption and tax avoidance.

+The move was hailed as a major victory by campaigners in the fight against tax avoidance and money laundering.

+“This is the news we have been waiting for,” said Simon Kirkland, a campaigner at Christian Aid.
+“This is a major step forward in the fight against the tax avoidance, evasion and corruption that costs developing countries so dearly.”

 Overseas territories and crown dependencies have come under increasing pressure to reveal who is behind anonymously owned companies, with campaign groups saying such secrecy aids money laundering, tax evasion and corrupt diversion of public funds from developing economies.